stelong/gpytGPE/README.md

 At each training epoch, it is possible to monitor training loss, validation loss and a metric of interest (the last two only if applicable i.e., if traning against a validation set).
 Available metrics are all the regression metrics provided by the third-party, Torchmetrics (https://torchmetrics.readthedocs.io/en/latest/) library.
 Losses over epochs plots can be automatically outputed.
 It is also possible to switch between GPE's noise-free and noisy implementations.
 Data is automatically scaled and backtransformed within the code (input scaled to unit cube and output standardized).
 The user can additionally opt for log-transforming the output before it gets standardized before training.

-The entire code can run on both CPU and GPU.
+The entire code runs on both CPU and GPU.
 The cross-validation training loop is implemented to run in parallel with multiprocessing.

 ---
 ## Information